mohammedkasmi/mohammedkasmi.github.io/assets/md/currentPosition.md

 4. **Cross-Functional Collaboration:** Promote effective collaboration and communication between software engineering and other departments by demand management process.

-5. **Talent Retention:** Develop and implement strategies to attract and retain top talent within the global software engineering teams.
+5. **Talent Retention:** Develop and implement strategies to attract and retain top talent within the global software development team.